graphql-python/graphene/UPGRADE-v2.0.md

 * [`Meta as Class arguments`](#meta-ass-class-arguments) (_only available for Python 3_)

-> The type metaclases are now deleted as are no longer necessary, if your code was depending
+> The type metaclasses are now deleted as they are no longer necessary.
+If your code was depending
 > on this strategy for creating custom attrs, see an [example on how to do it in 2.0](https://github.com/graphql-python/graphene/blob/2.0/graphene/tests/issues/test_425.py).

 ## Deprecations

 ### Simpler resolvers

 All the resolvers in graphene have been simplified.
-If before resolvers must had received four arguments `root`, `args`, `context` and `info`, now the `args` are passed as keyword arguments and `context` and `info` will only be passed if the function is annotated with it.
+If before resolvers required four arguments `root`, `args`, `context` and `info`, now the `args` are passed as keyword arguments and `context` and `info` will only be passed if the function is annotated with it.